Signs You Are Healing From Trauma

 Causes Of Trauma Or PTSD

-The following list outlines some of the causes of psychological traumas and PTSD:
+The following list outlines some of the causes of psychological traumas (signs of trauma) and PTSD

 - Natural disasters such as hurricanes/earthquakes/flooding